vmware-tanzu/community-edition/docs/designs/2736-package-maintainership.md

 ### Create documentation

 This should include a brief overview of the software components contained in the package, a description of configuration parameters, and general usage information.
-This documenation is not inteneded to replace, or be as extensive as the official documentation for the software.
+This documentation is not inteneded to replace, or be as extensive as the official documentation for the software.

-The package documentation should highlight dependencies or considerations on other packages, software, Kubernetes distributions, or underyling infrastructure (e.g. AWS, GCP, Docker, vSphere, etc).
+The package documentation should highlight dependencies or considerations on other packages, software, Kubernetes distributions, or underlying infrastructure (e.g. AWS, GCP, Docker, vSphere, etc).

 ### Run linting checks

-- Validate Markdown for documentation
+* Validate Markdown for documentation
-- Validate schema is present
+* Validate schema is present
-- Validate overlays and templates
+* Validate overlays and templates
-- TODO - more checks
+* TODO - more checks

 ### Push Package Bundle to an OCI Registry